daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 * Run post-deployment bash scripts
 * Save pond logs entries

+Switching to another deployment environment (blue/green) should not be automatic when deploying to an existing server environment.
+This should be performed from the server environment status area, allowing the user to test the new copy before activating it.

+There should be an ability to unbind Pond project from a droplet and start the deployment over - to another server, etc..

 ## Deploying themes

 Themes are deploying like regular directories.
 There will be no issues with assets as they are stored in separate environment directories (blue/green), and accessed via a symbolic link bound to a virtual host.